-In order to discourage violent behavior, students are not to bring toy weapons to school for any reason.
+In order to discourage violent behavior, students are not to bring toy weapons to school for any reason, including Halloween costumes.
 If a toy weapon is found, it will be kept in the school office until the end of the day.